canan777/3D-DragonSlider/README.md

 ## 🐉 3D Dragon Slider

-This project is a 3D image slider featuring epic dragon visuals 🐲🔥.
+✅This project is a 3D image slider featuring epic dragon visuals 🐲🔥.

-Created using only HTML and CSS, it brings a dynamic and eye-catching carousel effect to showcase fantasy-themed images in style. ✨
+✅Created using only HTML and CSS, it brings a dynamic and eye-catching carousel effect to showcase fantasy-themed images in style. ✨

 ## ✨ Features